ChristopherJ1987/Capstone-1/UPER.md

     - Need to have functionality to check out from shopping cart
     - Need to refresh an empty shopping cart once a user has checked out
 * The unknown variables are:
-    - the products I will be displaying
+    - the products I will be displaying(records)
-    - where I am storing the products to display on the site
+    - where I am storing the products to display on the site(json file)
     - how to integrate a method to checkout
 * I believe I will be able to store the products in a json file in my application, and then display product information from that location.
 * I will have to look up documentation and watch some videos about integrating a checkout method like paypal, venmo, or stripe.
-Ultimately I will be updating the object in the json file as well when a checkout occurs - so I know there will be some logic coming from a functional component when I need to integrate the checkout functionality.
+Ultimately I will be updating the object in the json file as well when a checkout occurs - so I know there will be some logic coming from a functional component when I need to integrate the checkout functionality.(Anna posted reference videos in the resource channel on Slack from DEV and YouTube about integrating PayPal)
 <h2>
     2. Planning the Solution
 </h2>